amikey/ZFPlayer/README.md

 * Support local video, network video playback
 * Support in TableviewCell playing video
 * The left 1/2 position on the sliding screen brightness adjustment (simulator can't adjust brightness, please in the real machine debugging)
-* Right 1/2 position on the slide to adjust the volume (simulator can't adjust the volume, please in the real machine debugging)
+* The right 1/2 position on the sliding screen volume adjustment (simulator can't adjust the volume, please in the real machine debugging)
 * Left and right sliding adjustment play schedule
 * Breakpoint Download